 - Your team – some teams in Finance are small while others can be quite large.
 Within your team you will have a supervisor who can support you in your day-to-day work.

-- Mentor – you’ll have the opportunity to team up with someone more senior within the department who can guide you with your learning, development and career progression
+- Mentor – you’ll have the opportunity to team up with someone more senior within the department who can guide your learning, development and career progression

 CPA (Certified Practicing Accountant) Recognition

 Finance is accredited as a CPA Australia Recognised Employer to the Knowledge Level, the highest level.
 Finance was the first public sector employer in the ACT to gain this accreditation.
-This provides our finance and accounting staff with access to valuable resources and guidance.
-It also demonstrates Finance’s commitment to the learning and development of our staff.
+This provides our finance and accounting staff that have a business requirement for a CPA qualification with resources and guidance to assist them.